 In addition, the Department can be reached by calling (916) 928-5852.

 Hire a Professional

-If you have an issue with a wildlife “pest” on your property, consider retaining the services of a wildlife and eco-friendly rodent control professional.
+If you have an issue with a wildlife “pest” on your property, consider retaining the services of wildlife and eco-friendly rodent control professional.
 A professional not only understands how to humanely address a rodent issue but also knows what is and is not permissible under California wildlife laws and regulations.